joaguilar/GettingandCleaningDataCourseProject/README.md

 ### Variable renaming ###
 Task 4 of the assignment is to "Appropriately labels the data set with descriptive variable names.".
-This is achieved in the script using the **create\_new\_name(name)** function in the R script.
+This task is performed using the **create\_new\_name(name)** function in the R script.
 The function processes a string with the name of the column and outputs a more descriptive name, based on the recommendations from the "Editing Text Variables" lecture, on slide 16, which states:

      Names of variables should be
       - All lower case when possible